dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 they are the empty value for: `Nil` for a pointer cannot be compared with `Nil` for a `map` for example.

+In PHP we can have a nullable string type:

 ```php
 <?php